AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 ### Deity

 You serve and worship some deity or power which grants you spells.
-Give your god a name (maybe Helferth, Sucellus, Zorica or Krugon the Bleak) and choose your deity’s domain:
+Give your god a name (maybe Helferth, Sucellus, Zorica or Krugon the Bleak) and choose your deity's domain:

 - Healing and Restoration
 - Bloody Conquest